 LSIs are supervised by their national supervisors, under the oversight of the ECB, whereas significant institutions are directly supervised by the ECB.

-The ECB is responsible for the effective and consistent functioning of the whole system of European banking supervision, which comprises the ECB and the national banking supervisors of euro area countries.
+The ECB is responsible for the effective and consistent functioning of the whole system of European banking supervision, which comprises the ECB and the national banking supervisors of the participating countries.
 In its oversight function, the ECB works closely with national supervisors to further harmonise the implementation of the rules governing banking supervision, while also ensuring that joint supervisory standards are applied consistently across the system.
-This helps ensure a level playing field for all euro area banks.
+This helps ensure a level playing field for all banks.
 Where necessary, in exceptional cases, the ECB may take over direct supervision of LSIs (see Article 6(5)(b) of the SSM regulation) to ensure consistent application of high supervisory standards.